tbmi20/tempo-workout-tracker/README.md

 - Convert templates into actual workouts with a single click
 - Organize exercise routines for efficient workout planning

-### Beautiful UI Animations
+### Clean UI Design
-- GSAP-powered entrance animations for cards and elements
+- Simple and effective card layouts for workout and nutrition data
-- Animated number counters for statistics
+- Straightforward statistics display
 - Smooth transitions between tabs and sections
-- Interactive chart animations
+- Interactive charts for data visualization
-- Elastic and bounce effects for an engaging user interface
-- Toast notifications with subtle animations for user feedback
+- Toast notifications for user feedback

 ### User Feedback
 - Comprehensive toast notification system for all user actions